Sim-JaeKyung/diease-tracer/be/server/database/readme.txt

-  email char(30) NOT NULL PRIMARY KEY, password char(255) NOT NULL, salt char(255) NOT NULL, auth char(20) NOT NULL DEFAULT '직원'
+  email char(30) NOT NULL PRIMARY KEY, password char(255) NOT NULL, salt char(255) NOT NULL, role char(20) NOT NULL DEFAULT '직원'
 );